South East Cambridge Busway

 There are less-damaging alternatives that deliver the aims of faster, more reliable journeys.

-This scheme would deliver most of the benefits of the GCPs proposed scheme but with much less harm to the green belt countryside, at a much lower cost and could be deliver more quickly, thus helping to solve traffic problems sooner.
-It would also serve more of the Biomedical Campus, including the new children's hospital.
+This scheme would deliver most of the benefits of the GCPs proposed scheme but with much less harm to the green belt countryside and the environment, at a much lower cost and could be delivered in stages more quickly, thus helping to solve traffic problems sooner.
+It would also serve more of the Biomedical Campus, including the new children’s hospital.

 Click here for a fuller briefing on this alternative scheme and comparison with the GCP’s across countryside proposals.